Everything You Need to Know About Tannins in Wine

 Grenache: This full-bodied wine is high in alcohol and has an array of red fruit and cherry flavors.
 It’s a medium-tannin wine, so while it’s not as low as Pinot Noir, it's a good option for those trying to avoid intense tannic flavors.

-Tannins in Wine: It’s a Matter of Taste
+Tannins in Wine: It’s a Matter of Personal Taste

 Whether you love wine with intense character, or you prefer sticking to something lighter, tannins play a large part in your overall enjoyment of wine.